JapanDoudou/api.spacepioupiou/README.md

 php bin/console doctrine:schema:update --force
 //Create the tables by using Entities.
 You can check them in the api.japandoudou/src/Entity folder

-Once you create the database, we must create the SSH Keys for our Security Web tokens Make sure you are located in api.japandoudou folder in your terminal
+Once you create the database, we must create the SSH Keys for our Security Web tokens.
+Make sure you are located in api.japandoudou/config/jwt folder in your terminal and enter those lines :

+openssl genrsa -out private.pem -aes256 4096
+openssl rsa -pubout -in private.pem -out config/jwt/public.pem